JoelBonetR/structs-js/README.md

 # makeStruct

+**MakeStruct** is a lightweight fast dynamic **constructor generator** for JavaScript.

+The aim of makeStruct is to easily generate objects with dynamic properties on the fly.

+### concept

 A struct is used for building data structures.
 These structures or records are used to group related data together.

 <hr />